tldr-pages/tldr/pages/common/gh-codespace.md

 `gh codespace ssh`

-- Copy a file to a codespace interactively:
+- Transfer a file to a codespace interactively:

 `gh codespace cp {{path/to/source_file}} remote:{{path/to/remote_file}}`